sumnerevans/lug-idris/lug-idris.rst

     -- The Idris Website

 - **Version 0.1.3** of Idris was released in December of 2009.
-- **Version 1.2.0** is the latest stable release and was released on January 9, 2018.
+- **Version 1.3.0** is the latest stable release and was released on May 26, 2018.
 - Idris was named after the singing dragon in the 1970s UK children's television program *Ivor the Engine*.